xinzhel/machine-learning-tutorials/001-python-install.md

     ```
 <!-- If you use Anaconda, you may not need to do the thing 2.1, 2.2 above.
 Common ML and data science packages are all setup. -->

-## 4: Install Python Package for Deep Learning Framework
+## 4. Install Python Package for Deep Learning
 ##Tensorflow##
 * For Mac with Apple Metal chips
     ```